NRL SuperCoach: Public and private leagues

-SuperCoach Stats
+SuperCoach Plus

-SuperCoach Stats is an online subscription service to assist players of the SuperCoach NRL fantasy league game.
+SuperCoach Plus is an online subscription service to assist players of the SuperCoach NRL fantasy league game.
 It provides tips, recommendations, projections, player form, injury feeds and team selection news.
 SuperCoach Stats can also be accessed via the SuperCoach app.

 In 2011, studies commissioned by thetelegraph.com.au indicated that 93% of SuperCoach Stats subscribers found it somewhat to very useful, and 72% said it improved their performance.

 SuperCoach app

 SuperCoach is also accessible via an iOS or Android app.
 The app enables SuperCoach players to access their teams, SuperCoach Stats (if a subscriber), and continue gameplay on mobile devices.